 Oil and natural gas properties and equipment include costs of unproved properties.
-The cost of unproved properties related to significant acquisitions are excluded from the amortization base until it is determined that proved reserves can be assigned to such properties or until such time as we have made an evaluation that impairment has occurred.
+The cost of unproved properties related to significant acquisitions are excluded from the amortization base until it is determined that proved reserves can be assigned to such properties or until such time as the Company has made an evaluation that impairment has occurred.
 The costs of drilling exploratory dry holes are included in the amortization base immediately upon determination that such wells are non-commercial.

-We capitalize interest on the amount of unproved properties that are excluded from the amortization base.
+We capitalize interest on expenditures made in connection with the exploration and development of unproved properties that are excluded from the amortization base.
 Interest is capitalized only for the period that exploration and development activities are in progress.
 Capitalization of interest ceases when the property is moved into the amortization base.
-All capitalized interest is recorded within Oil and natural gas property and equipment on the Consolidated Balance Sheets.
+All capitalized interest is recorded within Oil and natural gas property and equipment on the Consolidated Balance Sheet.

 Oil and natural gas properties included in the amortization base are amortized using the units-of-production method based on production and estimates of proved reserve quantities.
 In addition to costs associated with evaluated properties and capitalized asset retirement obligations (“ARO”), the amortization base includes estimated future development costs to be incurred in developing proved reserves as well as estimated plugging and abandonment costs, net of salvage value, related to developing proved reserves.
-Future development costs related to proved reserves are not recorded as liabilities on the balance sheet, but are part of the calculation of depletion expense.
+These additional costs related to developing proved reserves are not recorded as liabilities on the balance sheet.

 Sales of proved and unproved oil and natural gas properties, whether or not being amortized currently, are accounted for as adjustments of capitalized costs with no gain or loss recognized unless such adjustments would significantly alter the relationship between capitalized costs and proved reserves of oil and natural gas.